True Stories Behind 23 of the Most Iconic Photos in American History

 Billy the Kid

 Born in 1859 in New York, Billy the Kid gained fame as a Wild West legend and one of America’s most notorious outlaws.
-By the time he was shot down in 1881 at age 21 by Sheriff Pat Garett in Fort Sumner, New Mexico, he’d killed at least 12 men (he claimed it was more than 20).
-This 1878 photo is the only photo of Billy the Kid that’s known to exist.
-Here are more of America’s most notorious criminals, from every state.
+By the time he was shot down in 1881 at age 21 by sheriff Pat Garrett in Fort Sumner, New Mexico, he’d killed nearly a dozen men (though he claimed it was more than 20).
+This 1878 photo, which CNN says Billy paid 25¢ to have taken, sold for $2.3 million in 2011.

 Kitty Hawk, North Carolina